Anandhajothi07/Way-of-Water/README.md

 - Make your changes and commit them (git commit -m 'Add new feature').
 - Push to the branch (git push origin feature-branch).
 - Open a Pull Request.
+## License
+- This project is licensed under the MIT License - see the LICENSE file for details.